 3. Tetrahedral: This shape occurs when one atom occupies the center, and four others are located at the corners of a tetrahedron.
 This shape is because the four bond pairs experience minimum repulsion when the bonds are directed toward the corners of the tetrahedron.
 The angle between the bonds is 109.5°.
 An example is methane (CH4).

 4. Trigonal Bipyramidal: The molecule’s shape resembles a pyramid with a triangular base.
 Unlike the trigonal planar, the trigonal bipyramidal structure is three-dimensional.
 The central atom is surrounded by five atoms – three in one plane and two on opposite sides of the plane.
+The bond angle is 90° in one plane and 120° in another plane.
 Examples are phosphorous pentachloride (PCl5) and arsenic pentafluoride (AsF5).

 5. Octahedral: It describes the shape of compounds with six atoms or ligands symmetrically arranged around a central atom.
+The octahedral shape is characterized by bond angle values of 90° and 180°.
 They are positioned at the vertices of an octahedron.
 Examples are sulfur hexafluoride (SF6) and molybdenum hexacarbonyl Mo(CO)6.